 - 72% of the graduates of the Therapeutic Intensive Monitoring Drug Treatment Court have remained arrest free for at least two years.

 - 68% of the graduates of the Therapeutic Intensive Monitoring Mental Health Court have remained arrest free for two years.

-The County has also put in place after-care and re-entry programs that provide treatment and intensive monitoring of offenders.
-The County works closely with the Coalition to Reduce Recidivism and other social service providers to integrate services such as housing, employment, life skills coaching, and social support, in addition to treatment.
+The County has also put in place after-care and re-entry programs that provide treatment and intensive monitoring of offenders, and partnering with other social providers to integrate services such as housing, employment, life skills coaching, and social support.

 Crime is socially and economically damaging to communities.
 Also, by reducing the number of people in the jail, it reduces costs to government and taxpayers.